Workers’ Compensation Insurance provides financial support for employees who fall sick or become injured on the job.

 Who is covered by Workers’ Compensation Insurance?

 Workers’ Compensation Insurance covers employees at your company who suffer a work-related illness or injury.
 An employee is defined as anyone who provides services at the direction of an employer.
-This coverage includes employees who are minors or non-U.S. citizens, but excludes independent contractors.
+This coverage includes employees who are minors or non-U.S. citizens.